 It’s no wonder that a lot of solopreneurs think that they have to choose between doing nothing and embarking on a full content strategy (complete with an editorial calendar customized for each channel and audience, of course) founded on data-driven ideation and keyword research and backed by granular, detailed analytics.

 But take it from a fellow solopreneur: It’s better to do some aspects of content marketing extremely well than to do nothing.
-After reading (and sometimes writing about) the latest and greatest content marketing best practices, then running them through my solopreneur filter, I’m more convinced than ever that content marketing is as important — and achievable — for solopreneurs as it is for the big guys.
+After reading (and sometimes writing about) the latest and greatest content marketing best practices, then running them through my solopreneur filter, I’m more convinced than ever that content marketing for solopreneurs is just as doable — and just as effective — as it is is for the big guys.

 So let’s take a look at some tips for content marketing designed specifically for solopreneurs.